 Onboard House Rules

-Let’s start with the arrival to a yacht charter base.
 It is considered polite and caring that only one person (usually the skipper – the one who possess skipper’s license) comes to the office to do the paperwork.
-Yacht charter offices at the marinas are usually not spacious enough to accommodate all the crew.
-The most of the paperwork is done by a responsible person – either one with the license or one who has paid the trip.
+Yacht charter offices at the marinas are usually not spacious enough to accommodate all the crew, while most of the paperwork is done by a responsible person – either one with a license or one who has paid for the trip.
 In most cases, it is the same person.
-Other crew members are usually directed to the first bar for refreshment or to the nearest supermarket for supplies.
+Other crew members are usually directed to the first bar for refreshments or to the nearest supermarket for supplies.

-First of all, every crew member has to know where to find and how to use life vests.
+Every crew member must know where to find and how to use life vests.
 Many people bring their own personal life vests, so fire protection rules can be explained first.
 All crew should know where fire extinguishers are positioned and how to use them.
 It is worth explaining how gas installation functions, along with positions of safety gas valves and galley stove and oven.

-When mentioning anchoring in a calm bay – it is considered impolite to anchor too close to other boats.
-Keep safety distance and try not to disturb your neighbors.
+It is considered impolite to anchor too close to other boats.
+Keep a safe distance and try not to disturb your neighbours.
 They want to enjoy the calmness as much as you, so try not to be too loud.
 The same rule applies for overnight stays at the marinas.
 In order to extend your stay at sea without unnecessary dockings at ports or marinas, it is important to spend your water supplies responsibly and efficiently.
-Reduce the number of showering and try to spend as less water as possible by doing it.
-The same applies for doing the dishes, and the same principle should be followed about the electric power.
-If not plugged to the chore power source, the entire boat’s electric installation relies on the batteries.
+Reduce the number of showers and try to use as little water as possible by doing it.
+The same applies for doing the dishes, and the same principle should be followed about electric power.
+If not plugged into the chore power source, the entire boat’s electric installation relies on its batteries.
 They are being recharged when running the engine, so be gentle with electric consumption.

 Last but not least, try to think one step ahead.
 That means that whatever you do or decide to do, you must be aware of the consequences of your actions – from pulling the ropes and opening jammers to route planning.
-We should emphasize that checking weather forecast several times a day is crucial for pleasant and safe sailing trip.
-Although you are vacationing, you have to be focused on what you are doing – that’s life at sea.
+It should be emphasized that checking the weather forecast several times a day is crucial for a pleasant and safe sailing trip.
+Although you are vacationing, you must be focused on what you are doing – that’s life at sea.